guzzle/guzzle/docs/events.rst

     be invoked (a higher priority means the listener is more important).
 If no priority is provided, the priority is assumed to be ``0``.

+    When specifying an event priority, you can pass ``"first"`` or ``"last"`` to dynamically specify the priority based on the current event priorities associated with the given event name in the emitter.
+Use ``"first"`` to set the priority to the current highest priority plus one.
+Use ``"last"`` to set the priority to the current lowest event priority minus one.
+It is important to remember that these dynamic priorities are calculated only at the point of insertion into the emitter and they are not rearranged after subsequent listeners are added to an emitter.

 propagation
     Describes whether or not other event listeners are triggered.
 Event emitters will trigger every event listener registered to a specific event